xuankimtran/docs-1/pages/katalon-studio/docs/detect_elements_xpath.md

 One of the challenging and time-consuming tasks in test automation is to modify test scripts when the AUT is changed, especially in the early stages of software development.
 Developers may change identifiers and elements quite often from one build to another.
 In addition, during the execution, the AUT elements may change dynamically.

 Dynamic web elements are elements that IDs and any other attributes like class names or values keep changing when you refresh the page.
 Dynamic elements are database-driven or session-driven.
 For example, when you edit an element in a database, it changes a number of areas of the application under test.
-Dynamic elements are strictly content, with formatting being laid out in the design.
-Dynamic identifiers are generally used for text-boxes and buttons.

 ### Deal with dynamically changing elements

 To deal with dynamic elements, you might not want to set fixed XPaths for these elements in test cases.
-Instead, script XPaths dynamically based on certain patterns.
-Katalon Studio supports all XPath Axes, such as:
+Instead, you might want to script XPaths dynamically based on certain patterns.

+XPath axes are those axes that are used to search for the multiple nodes in the XML document from the current node context.
+Katalon Studio supports all XPath axes, for example:

 * following-sibling
 * preceding-sibling